-Detroit fills treasurer, CFO roles after Szymanski steps down
+Detroit fills treasurer role after Szymanski steps down

 The city of Detroit has hired a new deputy chief financial officer and treasurer who used to work for Wayne County.